-For their work in Ukraine, both journalists were awarded Pulitzer Prizes in the “Public Service” category, and Maloletka also won for “Breaking News Photography.”
+For their work in Ukraine, both journalists, along with a team of Associated Press colleagues, were awarded Pulitzer Prizes in the “Public Service” category, and Maloletka also won for “Breaking News Photography.”

 20 Days in Mariupol opens at the Film Forum on July 14th.

 Mstyslav Chernov is a Ukrainian photojournalist, filmmaker, war correspondent and novelist known for his diverse photography exhibitions, as well as his coverage of the Revolution of Dignity; the War in Donbas, including the downing of flight MH17; the Syrian civil war; the Battle of Mosul in Iraq; and the 2022 Russian invasion of Ukraine, including the Siege of Mariupol.

 Evgeniy Maloletka is a Ukrainian freelance photojournalist and a member of the Ukrainian Association of Professional Photographers (UAPP).
 Maloletka started his career in 2009 as a staff photographer for local news agencies UNIAN and PHL.
 He was deeply involved in coverage of the Ukrainian revolution since the beginning, before moving to cover the conflicts in Crimea and eastern Ukraine for various international media.

 FRONTLINE, U.S. television’s longest running investigative documentary series, explores the issues of our times through powerful storytelling.
 FRONTLINE has won every major journalism and broadcasting award, including 69 Emmy Awards and 19 Peabody Awards.
 FRONTLINE is produced by WGBH Boston and is broadcast nationwide on PBS.